Copyright status of works by the federal government of the United States: The Printing Law of 1895

-The Printing Law of 1895, which was designed to centralize in the Government Printing Office, the printing, binding, and distribution of Government documents, contained the first statutory prohibition of copyright in Government publications.
-Section 52 of that Law provides for the sale by the Public Printer of "duplicate stereotype or electrotype plates from which any Government publication is printed", with the proviso "that no publication reprinted from such stereotype or electrotype plates and no other Government publication shall be copyrighted".
+The Printing Law of 1895, which was designed to centralize in the Government Printing Office, the printing, binding, and distribution of federal government documents, contained the first statutory prohibition of copyright in federal government publications.
+Section 52 of that law provides for the sale by the Public Printer of "duplicate stereotype or electrotype plates from which any Government publication is printed", with the proviso "that no publication reprinted from such stereotype or electrotype plates and no other Government publication shall be copyrighted".

-The provision in the Printing Act concerning copyright of government works was probably the result of the "Richardson Affair", which involved an effort in the late 1890s by Representative James D. Richardson (1843–1914) to privately copyright a government-published set of Presidential proclamations.
+The provision in the Printing Act concerning copyright of government works was probably the result of the "Richardson Affair", which involved an effort in the late 1890s by Representative James D. Richardson (1843–1914) to privately copyright a government-published set of presidential proclamations.

 The Copyright Act of 1909

 Section 7 of the Copyright Act of 1909 (later codified as Section 8 of title 17 U.S.C.)

 provided that "No copyright shall subsist ... in any publication of the United States Government, or any reprint, in whole or in part, thereof ..."
 Section 7 also contained a "savings clause", which stated that "The publication or republication by the Government, either separately or in a public document, of any material in which copyright is subsisting shall not be taken to cause any abridgment or annulment of the copyright or to authorize any use or appropriation of such copyright material without the consent of the copyright proprietor."